 A14.
-Starting date: State the expected starting date for the project, however not earlier than 1 January 2021.
-A15.
-End date: Expected end date of the project.
-The project period is max 4 years.
-In special cases, GUDP may allow that the applicant - at his own account and risk - initiates project activities before the GUDP-board has made its final decision whether or not to fund the project 1 .
+Starting date: State the expected starting

+date for the project, however not earlier than 1 January 2022.

+In special cases, GUDP may allow that the applicant - at his/her own account and risk - initiates project activities before the GUDP-board has made its final decision whether or not to fund the project1.
 However, the applicant must apply for such authorization in writing.